mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 - Navigate to Kibana to check that the installation worked as expected.

-### USEFUl CMMANDS I: Installing and running Containers
+### USEFUL CMMANDS I: Installing and running Containers

 The goal of the following instructions/commands is to configure the jump box to run Docker containers and to install a container.